-We tailored the scope of our audit in order to perform sufficient work to enable us to provide an opinion on the consolidated financial statements as a whole, taking into account the structure of the group, the accounting processes and controls, and the industry in with the group operates.
+We tailored the scope of our audit in order to perform sufficient work to enable us to provide an opinion on the consolidated financial statements as a whole, taking into account the structure of the Group, the accounting processes and controls, and the industry in which the Group operates.

-Our scoping assessment included consideration of financially significant components.
-The audits undertaken for group reporting purposes included the significant components of the group based on indicators such as the contribution to consolidated assets and consolidated profit before tax.
-In addition to Bank Windhoek Limited, the significant components included BW Finance (Pty) Ltd and Bank Windhoek Properties (Pty) Ltd. Entities included in our audit scope all operate in Namibia.
+Our scoping assessment, for group reporting purposes included consideration of financially significant components identified based on indicators such as contribution to profit before tax or total asset value of the group.
+The significant components identified included BW Finance (Proprietary) Limited and Bank Windhoek Properties (Proprietary) Limited.
+These entities were subjected to a full scope audit.
+Entities included in our audit scope operate in Namibia.

 In establishing the overall approach to the group audit, we determined the type of work that needed to be performed by us, as the group engagement team.
 The group engagement team is responsible for the audit of all the entities within the group.
 Key audit matters

-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated and separate financial statements of the current period.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated and separate financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated and separate financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-The key audit matter discussed in the table below applies to both the consolidated financial statements of the group and the separate financial statements of the company.
+The key audit matters discussed in the table below apply to both the consolidated financial statements of the Group and the separate financial statements of the Company.